tomjjoy/Social-Distancing-Detector/README.md

 # Social_Distancing_Detector
+## A Social Distancing Detector using Computer Vision
 ## Motivations

 As COVID-19 begins to spike again all over the country, it is more important than ever to continue to social distance from people outside of your household.
-A tool that can be used by law enforcement agencies, public health care agencies, and others is a social distancing detector.
-Utilizing YOLOv5, I created a Fully Convolutional neural network (FCNN) that does just that.
+A tool that can be used by law enforcement agencies, public health care agencies, etc. would be a social distancing detector.
+Utilizing YOLOv5, I created a Fully Convolutional neural network (FCNN) that does just that in real time.

 ## Datasets